Stream ACC Football and Basketball Live

 Even though Amazon and Google appear to be making up, it hasn’t fully bloomed into a YouTube TV app on Fire TV.
 (At least not yet.)
 YouTube TV works with Chromecast, Roku, Apple TV and Android TV devices.
 New customers can try out YouTube TV free for a week.

-AT&T TV Now carries ACC Network on its Max channel bundle.
-The Max bundle has HBO, Cinemax, ESPN, ESPN2, ESPN3, ESPNU, SEC Network and Big Ten Network.
+The standard bundle has 100+ channels, including ESPN, ESPN2, SEC Network and Big Ten Network.

-There are 60+ channels total for $80 per month.
-Regional sports networks are in the Max bundle.
 There are entertainment channels such as Bravo and Disney Channel.
-And there are a number of news networks — CNN, FOX News and MSNBC.
+And there are a number of news networks including FOX News and MSNBC.

 Is ACC Network on Sling TV?